wp-plugins/w4-post-list/readme.txt

 Tags: tabset,shortcode,jquery
 Requires at least: 3.0
 Tested up to: 3.0.3
-Stable tag: 1.3.4
+Stable tag: 1.3.5

-Wordpress plugin for creating jquery tabs with shorcode inside posts and pages.
+Wordpress plugin for creating jquery tabs with shorcode inside posts and pages content.

 == Description ==

 = Upgrade Notice =
+* Fixed some Css issue (Recommend by Matt Mansfield).

-The Anchor tabser has been removed from Version 1.3.4, also the style.
+* The Anchor tabser has been removed from Version 1.3.4, also the style.
 It has beem replaced by a new option, "effect".

 With W4 development's Post/Page Tabset you can arrange your content inside a page with flexible navigation.